ROBERT J. WILLIAMS

-Following a role at the insurance brokerage division of Wells Fargo Bank, Mr. Williams returned to the world of international logistics, and for the past several years has managed the legal affairs of the north American business units of Toll Group, the Australian logistics provider that is now part of Japan Post Holdings.
+Following a role at the insurance brokerage division of Wells Fargo Bank, Mr. Williams returned to the world of international logistics, and managed the legal affairs of the north American business units of Toll Group, the Australian logistics provider that is part of Japan Post Holdings.

 Mr. Williams has for years been a respected source of advice and counsel to senior level management executives in the logistics and transportation industry.
 He was raised in the San Francisco Bay Area and obtained his undergraduate degree in English Literature from the University of California at Berkeley and his law degree at the Santa Clara University Law School.
-He is a member of the California State Bar, and speaks English as a native language and Dutch, Spanish, and French to varying degrees of fluency.
+He is a member of the California State Bar, the Transportation Lawyers Association, and the Air Forwarders Association, and and speaks English as a native language and Dutch, Spanish, and French to varying degrees of fluency.